loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 Instead, split it into two deploys.

 ### Phase 1: expand (make schema compatible with both versions)

-We stop using the field in code, but we keep the column in the database and make sure it doesn’t break either version.
+We stop using the field in code, but we keep the column in the database and make sure it doesn't break either version.

 First we make the field nullable so the new code can ignore it: